Shortwave listening: History

 New Zealand shortwave listeners reported POW voices broadcast over Radio Peking during the Korean War.

-In the 1950s and 1960s, shortwave DX columns in US magazines such as Popular Electronics′ "Tuning the Short Wave Bands" and Electronics Illustrated′s "The Listener" became news sources for serious radio listeners.
+In the 1950s and 1960s, shortwave DX columns in US magazines such as Popular Electronics′ "Tuning the short wave bands" and Electronics Illustrated′s "The Listener" became news sources for serious radio listeners.
 Popular Electronics′ "WPE Monitor Registration" program, begun in 1959, even offered callsign-like identifiers to hobbyists.
 A number of specialty radio clubs such as the Newark News Radio Club also arose during these decades and provided hobbyists with an exchange of DX news and information.
 When Popular Electronics and similar magazines expanded coverage of new electronics topics in the 1970s, this led to the cancellation of several long-time shortwave listening columns.

 Beginning with Sweden Calling DXers on Radio Sweden in 1948 (there was a slightly earlier short-lived program from Radio Australia), many shortwave radio stations began programs providing news.
 Some of the other prominent DX programs were Radio Netherlands' DX Jukebox (which became Media Network), the SWL Digest on Radio Canada International, and the Swiss Shortwave Merry-go-round on Swiss Radio International.

 An example of notable shortwave programming was the Happy Station Show, popularly called the “world's longest-running shortwave radio program”.
 The show originated on Philips Radio's PCJJ shortwave station in 1928, continuing until 1940.
 After World War II Radio Netherlands broadcast the show from 1946 until it terminated in 1995.
-Producer and presenter Keith Perron revived Happy Station on March 12, 2009.
-Although no longer associated with Radio Netherlands, the new effort proclaims itself as “transmitted globally via shortwave, podcasting and Internet streaming radio”.
+Producer and presenter Keith Perron of Taiwan-based PCJ Media revived Happy Station from 2009 until 2020.
+Although not associated with Radio Netherlands, the new effort proclaimed itself as “transmitted globally via shortwave, podcasting and Internet streaming radio”.

 During the Persian Gulf War in the 1990s, many Americans tuned into foreign news broadcasts on shortwave.
 Some electronics retailers even reported a "run" on portable shortwave receivers due to the increased interest at the time.